E. J. Holub: College

+College honors

+He also became a two-time first team All-American at center in 1959 and 1960 (a consensus All-American in 1960); the first Red Raider to receive All-American honors twice.
+After his last game, the city of Lubbock celebrated "E.J.
+Holub Day".
+In 1960, he was selected to the All-Southwest Conference Team (the first Texas Tech player so honored), was 10th in Heisman Trophy voting, and played in the East-West Shrine Game, where he was named outstanding lineman.
+He also played in the Coaches All-America Game and the Chicago All-Star Game.

-He was the first player in Texas Tech football history to have his jersey number (55) retired.
+He was the first player in Texas Tech football history to have his jersey number (55) retired, which occurred after his senior season.
 In 1977, he was inducted into the Texas Tech Hall of Fame.
 In 1982, he was inducted into the Texas Sports Hall of Fame.
-In 1986, he was inducted into the National Football Foundation College Football Hall of Fame in South Bend, Indiana.
-In 2008, he was selected as Texas Tech's Big 12 Legend.
-In 2012, he was inducted into the Texas Tech Football Ring of Honor.
+In 1986, he was inducted into the National Football Foundation College Football Hall of Fame in South Bend, Indiana; the first Texas Tech player ever inducted.

+In 2008, he was selected as a Texas Tech's Big 12 Legend.
+In 2012, he was inducted into the inaugural class of the Texas Tech Football Ring of Honor.
 In 2013, he was inducted into the Southwest Conference Hall of Fame.

 Professional career

-Holub was selected by the Dallas Texans in the first round (6th overall) of the 1961 AFL Draft and by the Dallas Cowboys in the second round (16th overall) of the 1961 NFL Draft.
+Holub was selected by the Dallas Texans in the first round (6th overall) of the 1961 AFL draft and by the Dallas Cowboys in the second round (16th overall) of the 1961 NFL draft.
 On January 17, 1961, he signed with the Texans.
+In September 1961, Sports Illustrated referred to Holub as probably the AFL's top draftee.
+He principally played linebacker from 1961 to 1967, and then center from 1968 to 1970.
+He played as a Dallas Texan in 1961 and 1962, and then as a Kansas City Chief from 1963 to 1970 after the team moved.

+Holub was on three AFL championship teams (Dallas 1962, Kansas City 1966, 1969), including the 1962 AFL title game with the Texans winning 20–17 in double-overtime against the defending champion Houston Oilers.
+This is the longest professional football league championship game ever played, was watched by millions on television, and played an important part in creating the grounds for an AFL-NFL merger.

-Holub began his professional career as a two-way player, playing center on offense and linebacker on defense — a rarity during the two platoon era (Holub had begun professional play the year after Chuck Bednarik, the last full-time two-way player in the National Football League, had retired).
+Holub began his professional career as a two-way player, playing center on offense and linebacker on defense — a rarity during the two platoon era.
+Holub had begun professional play one year before Chuck Bednarik retired in 1962, who was the last full-time two-way player in the National Football League.
 In one game in 1962, Holub played 58 of 60 minutes, alternating on offense and defense; in another he racked up a total of 56 minutes played.